 OnSIP now offers two (2) types of queues, Simple or Enhanced Queues.
 Pricing for queues has changed from per channel (caller) to per agent.
 The default number of agents is set at 5, meaning 5 agents can log into the queue at one time.

 Standard queue functionality with updated HD voice, 2 new ring strategies and ability for callers waiting in the queue to failover to a voice mailbox at any time.

 Cost per Agent = $9.95

 Offers the Simple Queue feature set plus a reporting dashboard accessed in the OnSIP app.
-Upon creation of a Smart Queue, the Account Admin will be granted a new role called "Queue Supervisor", which will make reports available in the OnSIP app.
+Upon creation of a Enhanced Queue, the Account Admin will be granted a new role called "Queue Supervisor", which will make reports available in the OnSIP app.
 Account Admins will have the ability to grant this "Queue Supervisor" role to other users on their OnSIP Account.
 This new dashboard offers in-depth statistics and reports on the following: